-Phil Thornalley is a writer, producer and musician with a long and varied career.
+Phil Thornalley is a writer, producer and musician with a long and colourful career.

-Phil recently co-wrote and produced two No. 1 singles on both the sales and airplay charts - Pixie Lott’s 'Mama Do' and 'Boys & Girls'.
-Her third single 'Cry Me Out' (again co-written and produced by Phil) was also No. 1 airplay record and 'Mama Do' was nominated for Best British Single at the 2010 Brit Awards.
+In recent years Phil co-wrote and produced two No. 1 singles on both the sales and airplay charts - Pixie Lott’s 'Mama Do' and 'Boys & Girls'.
+Her third single 'Cry Me Out' (again co-written and produced by Phil) was also a No. 1 airplay record and 'Mama Do' was nominated for Best British Single at the 2010 Brit Awards.

-Other recent songs co-written by Phil are: 'Go Home' on Eliza Doolittle’s platinum debut album; three original songs for the hit West End show 'Dreamboats & Petticoats'; two songs on Dionne Bromfeld’s album; songs for the Hollywood film 'Jock' written with Bryan Adams; tracks on Pixie Lott’s second album; Seye’s first single for Mercury; 'Stars & Lovers' on Matt Cardle's album; three songs on Various Cruelties’ debut album; and one song on Darren Haynes’ new album.
+Other songs co-written by Phil include 'Go Home' on Eliza Doolittle’s Platinum selling debut album; three original songs for the hit West End show 'Dreamboats & Petticoats'; 'Kiss The Stars' a UK top ten in 2012 from Pixie Lott’s second album; and 'Stars & Lovers' on Matt Cardle's debut album.

-Some of Phil’s previous hits include Natalie Imbruglia’s multi million selling debut album (including co-writing 'Torn'); Bryan Adams 'On A Day Like Today'; Ronan Keating 'The Way You Make Me Feel' and BBMak 'Back Here', a US No 1 on the Adult Contemporary chart for 11 weeks.
+Some of Phil’s previous hits include Natalie Imbruglia’s multi million selling debut album ('Torn' and 'Wishing I Was There' ); Bryan Adams 'On A Day Like Today'; Ronan Keating 'The Way You Make Me Feel' and BBMak 'Back Here', a US No 1 on the Adult Contemporary chart for 11 weeks.
 Phil also has a co-publishing venture, Dalmatian Music, with UMPG.